-Emiratisation is an initiative by the government of the United Arab Emirates to employ its citizens in an efficient manner in the public and private sectors.
-The UAE government offers various programs designed to encourage the employment of Emiratis.
-This article examines how employers can effectively navigate Emiratisation and outlines the necessary requirements to be aware of.
+The Emiratisation is a project initiated by the authorities of the United Arab Emirates, whereby the citizens of the country will be efficiently employed in the public and private sectors.
+The UAE government initiates several programs that aim at the employment of Emiratis.
+This article explores how administrators can effortlessly work their way through Emiratisation and gives an outline of the necessary requirements for planning.

 Emiratisation Objectives